rails/rails/guides/source/getting_started.md

 end
 ```

 The `render` method here is taking a very simple hash with a key of `text` and value of `params[:post].inspect`.
 The `params` method is the object which represents the parameters (or fields) coming in from the form.
-The `params` method returns a `HashWithIndifferentAccess` object, which allows you to access the keys of the hash using either strings or symbols.
+The `params` method returns an `ActiveSupport::HashWithIndifferentAccess` object, which allows you to access the keys of the hash using either strings or symbols.
 In this situation, the only parameters that matter are the ones from the form.

 If you re-submit the form one more time you'll now no longer get the missing template error.
 Instead, you'll see something that looks like the following: